Consultant – Clinical & Radiation Oncologist

 Conclusion

-While not all cases are preventable, awareness of risk factors and timely medical attention can support early diagnosis and improved outcomes.
+While not all cases are preventable, awareness and early detection play a crucial role in improving outcomes.
+[1]

 DISCLAIMER